FluffySnowman/projectAndromeda/docs.md

 Host to be scanned> 192.168.1.1
 ```

 The scan may take a while so go have a coffee break and come back to it.
 The open ports will be displayed as the open port has been scanned.
-After the scan completes, the amount of time taken will be written too.
+After the scan completes, the amount of time taken will be displayed too.

 ## Twitter Scraping